phytertek/mrdux/README.md

 # M R Dux

-A functional programming library designed for use with redux, written by someone who never passed a single algebra class... ever.
+A functional programming library designed for use with redux, written by someone who never passed a single algebra class... _**ever**_.

 ---

-## Core
+## Core Methods

 ### Identity